max-van-leeuwen/SnapLensStudio-LSQuickScripts/README.md

 global.measureWorldPos(screenPos [vec2], region [Component.ScreenTransform], cam [Component.Camera], dist [Number]) : vec3
-	Returns the world position of a (-1 - 1) screen space coordinate (within a screen transform component).
+	Returns the world position of a [-1 - 1] screen space coordinate, within a screen transform component, at a distance from the camera.
-	Useful, for example, for measuring out where to place a 3D model in the Safe Region so it won't overlap with Snapchat's UI.
+	Useful, for example, to measure out where to place a 3D model in the Safe Region, so it won't overlap with Snapchat's UI.

 -

-global.getAllComponents(componentNames [Array of Strings], startObj [SceneObject]) : Array (Components)
+global.getAllComponents(componentName [string], startObj (optional) [SceneObject]) : Array (Components)
-	Returns an object containing lists of all components of types componentNames, also on child objects.
+	Returns an array containing all components of type componentNames, also those on child objects.
 	If no startObj is given, it searches the whole scene.
-	Make sure to pass in an array of component types, even if it's only one type.

 		Example:
-			var components = global.getAllComponents(["Component.VFXComponent", "Component.AudioComponent"])
+			var component = global.getAllComponents("Component.VFXComponent")
-				components = { "Component.VFXComponent"   : [ARRAY OF ALL VFX COMPONENTS IN SCENE],
+				components = [ARRAY OF ALL VFX COMPONENTS IN SCENE],
-							   "Component.AudioComponent" : [ARRAY OF ALL AUDIO COMPONENTS IN SCENE]};